skip to content

 Bladestorm

 After Dashing, The Enforcer will cast a Bladestorm.
-This attack has two sequential layers in CM: an outer Taunt AoE, and the familiar red inner AoE afterward.
+This attack has two sequential layers in CM: an outer AoE, and the familiar red inner AoE afterward.

 During the Bladestorm, the Enforcer will now also lob Fireballs around the platform.
 Getting hit by a Fireball applies Debilitated, which reduces outgoing damage by 25% per stack.

-Each Fireball AoE has a small radius and lands along the edge of the outer Taunt AoE preceding the Bladestorm.
+Each Fireball AoE has a small radius and lands along the edge of the outer AoE preceding the Bladestorm.

 It is very common for groups to stand on the edge of the platform to avoid getting hit by Fireballs, but it is safer to simply stack slightly behind the black lines on the floor or stand behind The Ritualist, closer to the center (be careful of The Enforcer’s fixation once the Bladestorm ends, though).